 - The school will ensure that at least two members of staff are trained and accredited PROACT-SCIP®UK trainers who will undergo annual re-assessment.
 They will keep up to date with current initiatives by attending regular Kent PROACT-SCIP®UK network meetings and any relevant training.
-Currently (September 2022) the school has 5 PROACT-SCIP®UK trainers and 2 associate trainers. - The Headteacher will monitor data on a regular basis and take action in accordance with the findings and inform the PROACT-SCIP®UK trainers of the number and type of incidents. - All new staff at Foreland Fields School receive basic induction training on Behaviour Support and a copy of the Positive Behaviour Policy as part of their Induction before working with pupils and students. - Following Induction, all new staff at Foreland Fields School will receive a one-day PROACT-SCIP®UK induction package which will be updated throughout the year.
-This training will be assessed to ensure adherence to The Positive Behaviour Policy and current legal guidelines. - All staff will receive regular training (updates) in PROACT-SCIP®UK which will ensure they stay abreast of legislation and guidance pertaining to behaviour support in schools.
+Currently (September 2023) the school has 5 PROACT-SCIP®UK trainers and 2 associate trainers. - The Behaviour lead will provide termly data for the Headteacher and Leadership Team on the number of incidents and physical interventions.
+The Headteacher will monitor this data and take action in accordance with the findings. - All new staff at Foreland Fields School receive basic induction training on Behaviour Support and a copy of the Positive Behaviour Policy as part of their Induction before working with pupils and students. - Following Induction, all new staff at Foreland Fields School will receive a one-day PROACT-SCIP®UK induction package which will be updated throughout the year.
+This training will be assessed to ensure adherence to The Positive Behaviour Policy and current legal guidelines. - All staff will receive regular training (updates) in PROACT-SCIP®UK which will ensure they stay abreast of legislation and guidance pertaining to behaviour support in schools. - Some staff may be exempt from undertaking or supporting with Physical Interventions in line with their personal Risk Assessments.